-Responsible Organization Source Title Category Cyber Response Group (CRG) Coordinates the development and implementation of the federal government's policies, strategies, and procedures for responding to significant cyber incidents.
+Agency Responsibilities References Cyber Response Group (CRG) Coordinates the development and implementation of the federal government's policies, strategies, and procedures for responding to significant cyber incidents.
 Receives regular updates from the federal cybersecurity centers and agencies on significant cyber incidents and measures being taken to resolve or respond to those incidents.
 Collaborates with the Counterterrorism Security Group and Domestic Resilience Group when a cross-disciplinary response to a significant cyber incident is required.
 Identifies and considers options for responding to significant cyber incidents, and makes recommendations to the Deputies Committee, where higher-level guidance is required.
-Coordinates a communications strategy. • PPD-41 • NCIRP Cyber Unified Coordination Group (C-UCG) Primary mechanism for coordination between and among federal agencies in response to a significant cyber incident as well as for the integration of private sector partners into IR efforts.
+Coordinates a communications strategy. • PPD-41 • NCIRP Cyber Unified Coordinatio n Group (C- UCG) Primary mechanism for coordination between and among federal agencies in response to a significant cyber incident as well as for the integration of private sector partners into IR efforts.
 The CRG may request the formation of a Cyber UCG.
 A Cyber UCG may also be formed when two or more federal agencies that generally participate in the National Security Council (NSC) Cyber Response Group (CRG) request its formation.
 These include relevant Sector Risk Management Agencies (SRMAs).
-Identifies and recommends to the CRG, if elevation is required, any additional federal government resources or actions necessary to appropriately respond to and recover from the incident.
-PPD-41 NCIRP DHS/CISA Lead agency for asset response activities.
+Identifies and recommends to the CRG, if elevation is required, any additional federal government resources or actions necessary to appropriately respond to and recover from the incident. • PPD-41 • NCIRP DHS/CISA Lead agency for asset response activities.
 Collaborates with industry and government partners to help organizations understand and counter critical infrastructure and cybersecurity risks associated with the malicious activities of nation-state and non-state actors.
 Coordinates Government-wide efforts on information security policies and practices; compiles and analyzes agency information security data; develops and conducts targeted operational evaluations, including threat and vulnerability assessments; and hunts for and identifies threats and vulnerabilities within Federal information systems.
-Centrally collects and manages FCEB and ICT service provider incident information per EO 14028.
+Centrally collects and manages FCEB and ICT service provider incident information per EO 14029.
 Provides CTI to agencies directly or at scale.
 When sharing CTI with an agency, or multiple agencies, CISA will communicate with the agency SOC, and depending on the severity, may include the agency CISO along with additional POCs the agency has explicitly designated for the information exchange.
 Communicates with the affected FCEB Agencies to understand the nature of the cyber incident or vulnerability.
-PPD-41 CISA Act of 2018 FISMA (44 USC 3553(b)) EO 14028 (Secs.
-2,6) NCIRP
+Disseminates intelligence and information learned during the IR response to other federal agencies for awareness and threat-informed defense.
+When sharing at scale, CISA publishes to cisa gov (such as https://uscert.cisa.gov/ncas/alerts).
+Information too sensitive to publish is distributed via alternative avenues into the FCEB space, such as the weekly agency SOC call, HSDN, or classified networks.
+Hosts FCEB agency incident coordination call.
+Provides recommendations on actions, data to collect/check.
+Advises FCEB of available resources to assist in response, including CISA, FBI, NSA, and third-party entities.
+Upon request, provide analysis, expertise, and other technical assistance to the affected FCEB agency.
+Available cybersecurity services can be found on page 19 in the CISA servi PPD-41 CISA Act of 201 FISMA (44 USC 3553(b)) EO 14029 (Sec 2,6) NCIRP